 The above Section 2, Chapter VII lists operating parameters that should be monitored.
 Daily recording of the values associated with these parameters will be helpful in determining the current condition of the MBR system.
+Failure to control or abnormal values can lead to serious problems and damage to membrane products.
 Operational data should be analyzed daily to serve as a guide for preventative maintenance.
 Take action to correct any unfavorable operational trends before more serious conditions develop.
 In addition, it is beneficial to inspect all system components for correct and smooth operation on a weekly basis.